11 Costco Items You Think Will Save You Money—But Won’t

 Sure that bulk package of razor blades and Q-Tips may seem like the score of the century, but if it’s going to take you a year or more to use all of them, take a pass.
 “You shouldn’t have to move their warehouse to your home and tie up your money for a year or more to reap your savings,” says Charnet.

 You can almost always find books for less—like online at eBay or Amazon (and don’t forget about the library!).
 “Unless you need the book immediately, it’s well worth it to buy it online for some decent savings,” says Dustyn Ferguson, founder of Dime Will Tell.
-Find out how to read books for free online.
+Instead of books, pick up these 15 things you haven’t been buying from Costco—but totally should.

 Fruits and veggies